Azimuth-IQ/Azimuth-VMS/README.md

 - **Flutter Web**: Optimized for web deployment using Material Design 3.
 - **State Management**: Provider pattern exclusively (no StatefulWidgets for state).
+- **Multi-Language Support**: Full localization for English and Arabic with RTL support.

 ### Backend & Data